nbswords/amazon-like-coupon-transaction-website/README.md

 2. Open XMAPP,then start MySQL and Apache

-3. Open any browser, type "http://localhost/test/couponPage/" into address bar
+3. Open any browser, type "http://localhost/test/couponPage/" into address bar and Enter

 4. DONE !!